 Free fees for 2 years of your apprenticeship

-The Government’s fees-free policy came into effect on 1 January 2018.
-So, if you’re thinking of enrolling in a building and construction apprenticeship in 2018, you may be eligible to have your first 2 years of training fees paid by the Government.
+The Government’s fees-free policy came into effect on 1 January 2018 and means you may be eligible to have your first two years of your training fees paid by the Government.